Orion Minerals eyes early cash flow with R183m purchase of OKiep Copper Company - Miningmx

 The purchase consideration could rise by another A$8.5m (R97m) – leading to a total investment of A$16m (R183m) – in terms of a deferred payment which Orion Minerals said was subject to exploration success.

 The OCC Project includes several unmined, drilled copper deposits, many with mine access declines and shafts in place.
-Exxaro has completed resource estimates and a scoping-level feasibility study which Orion Minerals will scrutinise, the firm said.
+The current owner has completed resource estimates and a scoping-level feasibility study which Orion Minerals will scrutinise, the firm said.

 One advantage of the OCC investment is that it may give Orion Minerals access to cash flow, benefiting from a strong copper market currently, earlier than initially envisaged in terms of its Prieksa Copper-Zinc Project timetable.